clowdr-app/clowdr-app.github.io/content/organizer-guides/getting-started/import.md

 If you have an external tool/system with existing data, it may provide a CSV, XML or JSON export.
-If you are familiar with scripting languages (such as JavaScript) may wish to write a script to convert your existing data into the CSV format produced from Midspace's template spreadsheet.
+If you are familiar with scripting languages (such as JavaScript) you may wish to write a script to convert your existing data into the CSV format produced from Midspace's template spreadsheet.

 ### Using the template

 We recommend starting with creating a few test sessions in the same structures as typical sessions at your conference.
-After importing and testing the structure meets your expectations, you should then move on to filling out the import template with your complete conference program.
+After importing and testing that the structure meets your expectations, you should then move on to filling out the import template with your complete conference program.